andrzej-jedrzejewski/packer-puppet-ami-build/README.md

-Generating AWS AMI with packer
+Create AWS AMIs with packer
 =============